 A ‘Cure’ for Ad-Blockers

 Another survey, this time conducted by Hubspot, found that 84% of those polled agreed that invasive ads left them with a poor impression of the brand in question, or site that they had visited.
 However, the same study revealed that 77% of users wished there was a way to ‘ad-filter’ as opposed to ad-block everything.

 Depending on whether or not you count yourself as an optimist, the latter of these two statistics is either a crying shame or a great opportunity for marketers.
 The trouble with ad-blocking software is that (currently at least) it does not discriminate; it’s either all on or all off.
 Even if your users do have more progressive feelings towards only filtering out the annoying, irrelevant ads that they are forced to sit through, if they choose to flip on that blocker switch, it’s all for naught.

 But what if the data collected through the new standards set by GDPR could deliver more of what they like, and far less of what might be considered ‘intrusive’?
 The only feasible way to get users to forget ad-blocking is to serve them relevant, targeted ads.
 It’s at that stage that ads become less like sales messages and more like personalized recommendations.

-In this sense, GDPR is not only an opportunity for marketers but also a responsibility to finally change some deeply-entrenched negative consumer perceptions towards advertising.
+In this sense, GDPR compliant advertising is not only an opportunity for marketers but also a responsibility to finally change some deeply-entrenched negative consumer perceptions towards advertising.